-The Bill Douglas Cinema Museum partnered with Grand Challenges this year to create a digital showcase.
+The Bill Douglas Cinema Museum partnered with Grand Challenges in 2015 to create a digital showcase.
 This project was compiled to highlight the interconnectedness and hypertextual nature of the history of the cinema.
 Ranging from 19th century pre-cinema optics to star ephemera created in recent decades, the collection varies greatly but, observed collectively the individual items form a cohesive history of the evolution of film.

 "Reflected Vision" and creating the connections...

 The creation of this chain of connections was inspired partially by the recent addition of Kenny Munro’s sculpture, “Reflected Vision”, to the museum.
 This work is an artistic representation of optics and filmic techniques.
 The simplicity of the kaleidoscope is captured in its inward-facing mirror; sitting in the centre creates a striking multi-faceted reflection, reminiscent of the beloved children’s toy.
 The sculpture is topped with a magic lantern, an item that marks the birth of projected image, a direct precursor to the cinema as we know it today.
 The sculpture is also lined with mirrors facing outwards, creating panoramic landscapes of Exeter and the University.
 It is from these mirrors and the reflections they make that we establish the first link in our chain, to the optical toy, the praxinoscope.